yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 * h (help)
 * s (step into)
-* n (next line / step over — we can also hit enter)
+* n (next line / step over, we can also hit enter)
 * c (continue to the next breakpoint)
 * u (up the call stack)
 * d (down the call stack)
-* p (print) — force print when there is a single letter variable that’s also a command.
+* p (print), force print when there is a single letter variable that’s also a command.
-* l (list) — show the line above and below it
+* l (list), show the line above and below it
-* q (quit) — very important
+* q (quit), very important

 Documentation: